dandenkijin/rastOS/ARCHITECTURE.md

 ## Data Flow

+1. **Configuration Management**:
+   - System and application configurations stored in vector database
+   - Fast semantic search and retrieval of configuration parameters
+   - Versioned configuration changes with rollback support

-1. **Deployment**:
+2. **Deployment**:
    - User defines container specs in YAML
+   - Configurations are validated against vector database
-   - rastOS validates and deploys to OpenStack
+   - rastOS deploys to OpenStack
-   - Containers are scheduled and launched
+   - Containers are scheduled and launched with vector-backed configs

 2. **Networking**:
    - Each container gets a unique IP